IT Glossary of Terms

 Contact: Office of the CIO

 A process that performs some sequence of operations; a specialized computer coding sequence designed to limit or restrict the use or access of sensitive information.

-- A path or means by which someone with malicious intent can gain access to a computer or network; common attack vectors include viruses, e-mail attachments, Web pages, pop-up windows, instant messages, chat rooms, etc.
+A path or means by which someone with malicious intent can gain access to a computer or network; common attack vectors include viruses, e-mail attachments, Web pages, pop-up windows, instant messages, chat rooms, etc.

-- Definition to be written
+Definition to be written.